Philosophy

-The organisation of the database closely reflects the theoretical data model, which has been developed in the context of the International Virtual Observatory in order to ensure the interoperability with other astrophysics projects.
-Therefore, it follows a hierarchical structure.
+The organisation of the database closely reflects the Simulation Datamodel, which has been developed in the context of the International Virtual Observatory in order to ensure the interoperability with other astrophysics projects.
+It follows a hierarchical structure:

 License